-Why you study Aspire and Religious Studies
+Why you study Inspire and Religious Studies:

-As part of their childhood development students will undertake Wellbeing.
-This will be divided into Aspire, which is the Academy curriculum for PSHE, and Religious Studies.
+All students will study Wellbeing.
+This will be divided into Inspire, which is the Academy curriculum for PSHE, and Religious Studies.

-Aspire covers PSHE which stands for Physical, Social and Health Education.
+Inspire covers PSHE which stands for Physical, Social and Health Education.
 This involves allowing students to reflect on real life issues, contemporary themes linking to the world around them, and key issues affecting Britain today.
 Students will cover an array of topics including, sex education, anti-bullying, drugs education, planning for careers, British Values and anti- terrorism to name but a few.
 These topics are crucial in developing our young people into adults who can undertake difficult decisions in the future, identify and cope with personal concerns, educate their peers in reflecting honestly and openly on the world around them, and be prepared for the expectations society will put on them.